Trams in Europe: Czech Republic

 The Czech Republic is well known for its extensive tram infrastructure, with trams often being present even in small cities.
-The largest network is in Prague, with 141 kilometres of track and 35 lines, including 9 night lines.
+The largest network is in Prague, with 150.3 kilometres of track and 26 day lines, 9 night lines and 2 historical lines.
 Other cities with tram systems are Brno, Ostrava, Plzeň, Olomouc, Most and Litvínov (common network), Liberec (including intercity line to Jablonec).
 Tram networks in nine other cities were closed down mainly during the 1960s and replaced with trolleybuses or buses.

 Before changes in 1989, ČKD Tatra in Prague was the largest tram producer in the world, mainly exporting its trams to Soviet Bloc countries.
 Production was definitely stopped in 2001, after ČKD was sold to Siemens AG.
 The tradition of tram production is continuing with Škoda Transportation, Inekon and PRAGOIMEX.

 Denmark

 In Aarhus, Denmark the Aarhus Letbane a new tramway is combined with converted local railways, operating since December 2017.

 In Odense, Denmark the Odense Letbane a new tramway, operating since 28 May 2022.

-In Copenhagen, Denmark construction has started on a new tramway, expected to start operation in 2025.
+In Copenhagen, Denmark construction has started on a new tramway, Greater Copenhagen Light Rail, expected to start operation in 2025/2026.

 Estonia

 In Estonia, trams are used only in the capital, Tallinn.
 There has been a growing tram network in Tallinn since 1888, when traffic was started by horse-powered trams.
 The first line was electrified on 28 October 1925.
 Estonian-built electric trams were also used, with some gas-powered trams having been used in the 1920s and 1930s.
 The last part of the system to be electrified was the spur to Kopli in 1951, which was also converted to double track at the time, and was connected to the rest of the network in 1953.

 From 1955 to 1988, German-built trams were used.
-The first Czechoslovakian-built tram arrived in 1973.
+The first Czechoslovak-built tram arrived in 1973.
 In 2007, 56 Tatra KT4SUs, 12 KTNF6s (rebuilt KT4SUs) and 23 second-hand KT4Ds trams were in use.
 There are four lines, with total length of tramlines 39 km.
 Plans have been in the works since the late 1970s to open a light rail line from one of the suburbs, Lasnamäe, to the city centre.

 In 2017, an extension was opened to Tallinn Airport.
 This is the first extension to the network since 1955, when the stretch to Ülemiste district was lengthened.

 The track and electrical systems have also undergone major work to enable the system to accommodate 20 new vehicles delivered by CAF in 2016.